 As a general rule, spell out numbers one through nine, and use numerics for numbers 10 and higher.

-If you come across a sentence with numbers above and below nine, either spell them both out or use numerics for both.
-In essence, do what makes it look best/makes the most sense:
+If you come across a sentence with numbers above and below nine, depending on the context, it may look best to spell them both out or use numerics for both.
+In essence, do what looks best/makes the most sense.

 - Correct: "six bananas and thirteen oranges"

 - Correct: "9 of the trail's 1,500 miles are passable solely at low tide."

 - Incorrect: "Nine of the trail's 1,500 miles are passable solely at low tide."